typat/galaxyapi/README.markdown

 Tornado-Upload
 ============

-Demo Application showing implimentation of upload functionality in Tornado
+Demo Application showing implementation of upload functionality in Tornado